portworx/px-docs/scheduler/kubernetes/Monitoring Portworx using Prometheus.md

 #### Install the Service Monitor

-Create a file named `service-monitor.yaml` with the below contents and apply that on your kubernetes cluster.
+Create a file named `service-monitor.yaml` with the below contents and apply the spec .
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor